silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/accounts/protecting_your_account/set-up-and-associate-a-cerby-managed-email-address-for-your-account.md

 ---
-description: This article describes how to set up and associate a Cerby-managed email address for your account.
+description: "This article describes how to set up and associate a Cerby-managed email address for your account."
 intercom_id: 11888658
 ---